ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 4	.	.
 PUNCT	_	_	1	punct	_	_
 ```

-- In the first few lines, you'll get some metadata such as the unique sentence ID,
+- In the first few lines, you'll get some metadata such as a unique sentence ID,
-    the full text, and its english translation.
+    the full text, and its English translation.
-- In the next few lines, you'll see linguistic annotations per [token](https://universaldependencies.org/u/overview/tokenization.html) (e.g.,
+- For the numbered lines, you'll see linguistic annotations per [token](https://universaldependencies.org/u/overview/tokenization.html) (e.g.,
     "Gumising", "ang", etc.).
 For each token, you'd usually be provided by its
     [lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html)
     (base form), [part-of-speech (POS)